Contrasting Hims & Hers Health (NYSE:HIMS) and 1Life Healthcare (NASDAQ:ONEM)

 |2.88

-Hims & Hers Health presently has a consensus price target of $16.33, indicating a potential upside of 14.86%.
-1Life Healthcare has a consensus price target of $47.81, indicating a potential upside of 37.59%.
-Given 1Life Healthcare’s stronger consensus rating and higher possible upside, analysts clearly believe 1Life Healthcare is more favorable than Hims & Hers Health.
+Hims & Hers Health currently has a consensus price target of $16.33, suggesting a potential upside of 33.77%.
+1Life Healthcare has a consensus price target of $47.81, suggesting a potential upside of 39.56%.
+Given 1Life Healthcare’s stronger consensus rating and higher probable upside, analysts plainly believe 1Life Healthcare is more favorable than Hims & Hers Health.

 Summary